 In the fall of 1912 the new Instructor in Rhetoric, Harold R. Bruce, a 22-year-old graduate of Beloit College, was asked by President Blaisdell to take over the running of the band.
 He increased the membership to 25 men and the ensemble was featured in the Pageant that celebrated the 25th Anniversary of the founding of the College in June 1913.
 Bruce’s plan was to have the band “play throughout the year for athletic events, all important college affairs, and to give concerts not only in Claremont but also in neighboring towns.”
 However, after two years Professor Bruce left the college and, following service in World War I, went on to a distinguished academic career at Dartmouth College.
 Upon his retirement in 1958 he returned to Claremont and played his baritone horn in the band until shortly before his death in October 1970.

 After Professor Bruce’s departure in 1914 the history of the band becomes harder to trace.
-It certainly played for football games in 1914 and 1915 and played the Processional March for the 1917 Commencement.
+It certainly played for football games in 1914 and 1915, under the leadership of Harold Burt ’16, and played the Processional March for the 1917 Commencement.
 There was an ROTC band during World War I, but little is known about the next few years.
 In 1923 an ROTC band was again organized under the direction of Ralph R. Uniacke, the newly hired violin teacher and orchestra conductor.
 This band also provided music for football games, often under a student conductor, but there was no formal concert band.
 The college announced the hiring of a woodwind and brass specialist in 1928, in part to remedy this problem, but apparently nothing came of it.

 Things changed in 1934 when the cello instructor, Herbert E. Gray, took over the conducting of the orchestra and, with the help of cornet player Carl Arnold ’38, finally succeeded in forming a band of men and women that played a formal concert featuring marches and light classical numbers on April 1, 1935 and then played for Commencement in June of the same year.
 In fall 1935 there was a 30-piece marching band, and there were plans to play another concert in spring 1936.
 If this happened, the evidence has disappeared.